dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 write-host "Decrypted Password is: $pdecrypted"
 ```

-The provided PowerShell script apperars to be performing encryption and decryption of a password using Rijndael (AES) algorithm.
+The provided PowerShell script appears to encrypt and decrypt a password using the Rijndael (AES) algorithm.
-While analyzing this script, I discovered a hardcoded password within the TODO comment:
+While analysing this script, I discovered a hardcoded password in the TODO comment:

 ```
 ####